-The PPA sponsors four major and several other mid-level fundraising initiatives each year; all of which are voluntary.
+The PPA sponsors various levels fundraising initiatives each year; all of which are voluntary.
 They are spread throughout the school calendar to help families take advantage of volunteer hours and provide the school with consistent financial support.
 In addition, there are a few community fundraisers to provide our families an opportunity to get to know each other.
 All funds raised by the PPA go directly to enhance the learning environment at our school.